eric-sclafani/deltastar/README.md

 Currently, there are three factory functions to construct a DFST inside of `transducers.py`: **assimilation**, **deletion**, and **insertion**
 (appropriately named for what types of rules they're used for, of course).

 Finally, below are examples on how to use the API.
-For more intricate examples, see the `examples/` directory (currently not complete, will do very soon).
+For more intricate examples, see the `examples/` directory.

 ## Context specification